orca-so/whirlpools/ts-sdk/client/README.md

 # Whirlpools Program Client - Low-Level SDK

 ## Overview
 This package provides developers with low-level functionalities for interacting with the Whirlpool Program on Solana.
-It serves as a foundational tool that allows developers to manage and integrate detailed operations into their Solana projects, particularly those related to Orca's Whirlpool Program.
+It serves as a foundational tool that allows developers to manage and integrate detailed operations into their Typescript projects, particularly those related to Orca's Whirlpool Program.
 While a high-level SDK is available for easier integration, [@orca-so/whirlpools](https://www.npmjs.com/package/@orca-so/whirlpools), this package offers more granular control for advanced use cases.

 > **Note:** This SDK uses Solana Web3.js SDK v2, which is currently in Release Candidate (RC) status.
 It is not compatible with the widely used v1.x.x version.

 ## Key Features
-- **Codama IDL Integration**: The package includes a set of generated client code based on Codama IDL, which provides a standardized representation of the Whirlpool Program.
+- **Codama IDL Integration**: The package includes a set of generated client code based on the Whirlpool Program IDL.
 This ensures all the necessary program information is easily accessible in a structured format and handles all decoding and encoding of instructions and account data, making it much easier to interact with the program.
 - **GPA (Get Program Accounts) Filters**: This feature contains utilities to add filters to program accounts, allowing developers to fetch program account data more selectively and efficiently.
 - **PDA (Program Derived Addresses) Utilities**: This feature contains utility functions that help derive Program Derived Addresses (PDAs) for accounts within the Whirlpool Program, simplifying address generation for developers.